swlaschin/fsadvent2016book/2016-12-19-Tomasz_Heimowski/index.md

 What if author of a programming book could maintain his content and related code in the same place?
 In this entry I'll share with you my experimental idea for code-heavy F# tutorials.

 *This post is part of the F# Advent Calendar 2016 initiative - make sure to go check out rest of posts as well.
 I'd like to thank Sergey Tihon for organising F# Advent.
-Previous edition of the event gave birth to this blog, encouraging me to write [my first post ever].*
+Previous edition of the event gave birth to this blog, encouraging me to write [my first post ever](http://theimowski.com/blog/2015/12-21-property-based-testing-xslt/index.html).*

 ## Motivation